MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 The data that you see is aggregated from your Azure Information Protection clients and scanners, from [clients and services that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling), and from [protection usage logs](log-analyze-usage.md).

 > [!NOTE]
-> Currently, custom information types that you create in the Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 security center are not sent to Azure Information Protection analytics.
+> Currently, custom information types are not sent to Azure Information Protection analytics when they are created in the Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft 365 security center.

 For example, you'll be able to see the following: